This article explains exactly what back translation is, how we carry it out, and why and when you should consider using it.

 It will also run to at least double the cost of a standard translation – again because of the second translation charge and the time involved in the compare and reconciliation steps.

-Three popular alternatives to back translation
+Three common alternatives to back translation

 Here are three other options to consider for appropriate projects.